How to Run a School Reading Challenge

 Nothing quite captures students’ interest like a game—especially one that incorporates a little friendly competition, recognition, and rewards.
 A reading challenge contest harnesses those competitive gamification components to encourage big reading gains easily.

 At its most basic level, a reading challenge competition tracks and rewards a community of students’ shared reading progress within a set period.
-During the reading challenge, students are awarded motivational badges and accolades for reaching reading milestones, like joining the 100-minute club or reading 20 minutes every day.
-Educators call out student, class, grade, or school standings to recognize reading gains and stoke student interest at key points in the competition.
-The challenge contest culminates in an ending celebration and sometimes includes prizes for the first-place winners, second-place, and even runner-ups.
+During the reading challenge, students earn badges and accolades for reaching reading milestones, like joining the 100-minute club or reading 20 minutes every day.
+Educators call out students, class, grades, or school standings to recognize reading gains and stoke students' interest at key points in the competition.
+The challenge contest culminates in an ending celebration, sometimes including prizes for first-place winners, second-place, and even runner-ups.

 Tools to Amp Up Your Reading Competitions

 Within Beanstack, there are a host of engaging and easy-to-use features to ramp up the excitement for your reading challenge contests.
-All of our teacher and staff tools are accessible in an intuitive admin dashboard that empowers educators to enhance their students’ reading experiences.
-Students can seamlessly log into our user-friendly web and mobile apps using single sign-on to log their reading, unlock new badges and rewards, and check their progress.
+Our teacher and staff tools are accessible in an intuitive admin dashboard that empowers educators to enhance their students’ reading experiences.
+Students can seamlessly log into our user-friendly Beanstack website and mobile app using single sign-on to access their activity log, unlock new badges and rewards, and check their progress.
 Check out a sampling of our top-notch reading challenge competition tools below.

 Customizable Challenge Types